Particular/docs.particular.net/samples/plugin-based-config/sample.md

 The Shared project defines all the messages used in the sample.

 It also contains the custom extension point definitions for that both the endpoints and the implementations use to communicate.
-For example the extension point for running code after then endpoint has started is
+For example the extension point for running code after the endpoint has started is:

 snippet: IRunAfterEndpointStart